 The Backfloat is a compact Bluetooth speaker hub that measures a couple of inches longer than a Galaxy S4 on its side, roughly the same width, and not even two inches thick.
 It is also billed as not only waterproof, but buoyant as well.
 This feature is evident in the cover that hides the Micro USB charging port and the 3.5mm auxiliary input; for a guy without much in the way of fingernails, it was difficult to peel the thick rubber flap away from the main housing.
 It is double sealed, with concentric 1mm thick rings sealing in place to protect the inputs from water.

 The unit comes packaged in a nice clamshell box with its own drawstring mesh bag, which combines well with its small size to stash easily in a backpack.
+What is a clamshell package?
+Find out the answer at https://www.andex.net/clamshell-packaging/.
 The unit is fairly light weight as well, which not only helps it to float but also makes it a breeze to bring with you to any outdoor function.
 A wall charger was not included, but it does come with a two-foot-long Micro USB cable.
 The battery charges quickly and lasts five or so hours, like most speakers this size.

 Powering up the unit is as simple as holding the power button for three seconds, and is accompanied by a satisfying “Power On” vocalized through the speakers.
 Bluetooth is much the same, using the Bluetooth button, and again the Superstar Backfloat will both signify its status with a light as well as telling you that you are connected.
 Audio after connection is set at max volume, and may need to be adjusted as this speaker hub is extremely loud for its size.
 Bass is fantastically low for such a small set, and the fidelity is great with no buzzing or raspiness at all.
 Even at max volume, Yes’ “Owner of a Lonely Heart” sounded amazing, the bass thumping from the center mini-woofer.
 Monster does recommend placing this unit standing up for the best audio, and there is an appreciable difference compared to having it laying on its back.
 Still, in either position, the Backfloat had none of the tinniness I have experienced with speakers this size in the past, and projected sound like a much larger boom box.
 But then, with a company known for its audio fidelity products, one would expect fantastic audio performance, right?